-This is the first monitoring report on the Auckland Plan 2050 Development Strategy.
-This report monitors building consents and code of compliance certificates issued for residential dwellings across Auckland, as well as business floor space and covers the period 1 July 2018 to 30 June 2019.
+This is the second monitoring report on the Auckland Plan 2050 Development Strategy.
+This report monitors building consents and code of compliance certificates issued for residential dwellings across Auckland.
+This reporting year covers the period 1 July 2019 to 30 June 2020.

-Auckland is changing: we’re now moving up instead of just out: The number and location of dwelling consents issued in 2018/2019 broadly follows the implementation of the quality compact approach, and the multi-nodal model, in the Development Strategy.
+Auckland is changing; our city is now growing up instead of just out, the number and location of dwelling consents and completions in 2019/2020 broadly follows the implementation of the quality compact approach and the multi-nodal model in the Development Strategy.
 The vision of a quality, compact future Auckland is gradually becoming reality.

 Some key findings from this monitoring report are:

-- 83 per cent were issued in the existing urban area
+- 11 per cent were in urban nodes

-- 30 per cent were issued in Development Areas
+- 35 per cent were in development areas

-- 46 per cent were issued in the remaining existing urban area
+- 54 per cent were in the remaining existing urban area

-- 10 per cent were issued in the future urban area
+- 11 per cent were in future urban areas

-- 7 per cent were issued in the rural area
+- 7 per cent were in the rural area

-• The number of consents issued for apartments and townhouses etc. are increasing at a faster rate than consents for standalone houses.
+- dwelling consents for apartments and townhouses etc. are increasing at a faster rate than consents for standalone houses

-- Business floor space consented in heavy industry, light industry and the City Centre zones made up 58 per cent of all floor space consented
+most business floor space consented was in light industry zoned areas and the City Centre

-As this is the first monitoring report for the 30-year strategy, future monitoring and reporting will provide a more comprehensive understanding of ongoing trends and successful implementation of the Development Strategy.
+As this is only the second monitoring report on a 30-year strategy, future monitoring and reporting will provide a more comprehensive understanding of ongoing trends and implementation of the Development Strategy.

-In the first year of implementing the Development Strategy, 14,032 new residential dwellings were consented in Auckland, an increase of 744 on the previous reporting year.
+In the second year of implementing the Development Strategy, 14,776 residential dwellings were consented in Auckland, an increase of 744 on the previous reporting year.

 Quality Compact approach

 Auckland is taking a quality compact approach to growth and development.
-This means most growth will take place within the existing urban area; some growth will occur in identified future urban areas and limited growth will take place in rural areas.
+This means most growth will take place within the existing urban area; some growth will occur in identified future urban areas and growth in rural areas will be limited.